-Having finished looking at topics from the individual units and elements, I’ll tackle the teaching and learning approach.
-I was having just this conversation with a colleague at a meeting only the other day and it got me to thinking.
+Having finished looking at topics from the individual units and elements, we will now tackle the teaching and learning approach.

-You need to be able to critically analyse complex safety problems and make professional judgements, sometimes based on limited information (but reasonable assumptions).
-That means being able to think for yourself, being creative and not just taking for granted what you’ve been told (which may either be irrelevant, out of context or plain wrong).
-That’s thinking it through.
-Part of this too, is being aware of your limitations and when to find out more or ask for help (arrogance and true lifelong learning do not work well together; however, arrogance and accumulating knowledge have always gone well together…).
+You need to be able to critically analyse complex safety problems and make professional judgements, sometimes based on limited information.
+That means being able to think for yourself, being creative and not just taking for granted what you’ve been told.
+Part of this too, is being aware of your limitations and when to find out more or ask for help.
 A big part of the expectation at this level is autonomy – working under your own initiative and not waiting to be spoon fed with information.
-It’s also working with others and being aware of your professional and ethical responsibilities and accountabilities.
+It’s also working with others and being aware of your professional, ethical responsibilities and accountabilities.

-So diploma level learning is about being grown up and mature, working independently and taking responsibility for your own learning and development.
-That’s a skill you’ll need to rely on to make sensible judgements (based on sound understanding) and continue to keep up to date throughout your career.
+Diploma level learning is about being grown up and mature, working independently and taking responsibility for your own learning and development.
+That’s a skill you’ll need to rely on to make sensible judgements and continue to keep up to date throughout your career.